Skip to main content

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-5. Go through each screen to complete the wizard.
+5. Complete each screen in the wizard.

-6. Click Finish.
+6. Select Finish.

 SMA OpCon Schedule Import Export